 I know I'm repeating myself here, but I draw few psychological inferences (not none, but certainly not many) from my tarot readings.
 I'm an "action-and-event" kind of guy, and would rather explore what could potentially happen in a situation and not what someone else "thinks or feels" might happen, since (putting it kindly) they may … Continue reading Reversed Cards As Psychological Cues

 Since I have no suitable client readings in the queue, I decided to test this spread on myself, asking the question "Who am I at this point in my life?"
 I used the Waite-Smith Centennial Pocket Edition with reversals, and drew the court-card Significator randomly.
-The King of Wands as representative of my "Root Character" … Continue reading A “Root-to-Fruit” Psychological Profile Reading
+All images copyright U.S. Games Systems, Stamford, CT The King … Continue reading A “Root-to-Fruit” Psychological Profile Reading

 Most of you know that I'm skeptical of using tarot for psychological profiling purposes, especially the "mind-reading" variety aimed at furnishing answers to "thinks-and-feels" questions that are driven by either wishful thinking or idle curiosity.
 Querent: "What does 'X' think/feel about me?" (i.e. "Does 'X' like me?").
 Me (looking at cards): "Hmm, maybe 'X' isn't … Continue reading The “Root-to-Fruit” Psychological Profile Spread